 Get A Friend To Do The No-Sugar Challenge With You

 It could be a spouse, a friend or a co-worker.
-If you have someone who shares a goal with you, you can exchange food and meals and share healthy recipe.
+If you have someone who shares a goal with you, you can exchange food and meals and share healthy recipes.
 This will make your low-sugar journey much more doable and enjoyable.

 Address Your Pesky Sugar Cravings

 Don’t ignore your sugar cravings or you’ll end up going straight back to the harmful substance.
 Instead, satisfy them with things like kombucha or coconut kefir.
-The sourness of these foods counteract that sweet desire.
+The sourness of these foods counteracts that sweet desire.
 The healthy probiotics they’ll provide your body with will help reduce cravings, too.